stanford-cs149/asst1/README_aarch64.md

 **What you need to do:**

-1. Build and run `sqrt`.
+1. Build and run sqrt, by changing `avx2-i32x8` to `neon-i32x8` and `x86-64` to `aarch64` in the Makefile and then running make.
 Report the ISPC implementation speedup for single CPU core (no tasks) and when using all cores (with tasks).
 What is the speedup due to SIMD parallelization?
 What is the speedup due to multi-core parallelization?
 2. Modify the contents of the array values to improve the relative speedup of the ISPC implementations.
 Construct a specifc input that __maximizes speedup over the sequential version of the code__ and report the resulting speedup achieved (for both the with- and without-tasks ISPC implementations).
 Does your modification improve SIMD speedup?
   Does it improve multi-core speedup (i.e., the benefit of moving from ISPC without-tasks to ISPC with tasks)?
 Please explain why.
 3. Construct a specific input for `sqrt` that __minimizes speedup for ISPC (without-tasks) over the sequential version of the code__.
 Describe this input, describe why you chose it, and report the resulting relative performance of the ISPC implementations.
 What is the reason for the loss in efficiency?
-    __(keep in mind we are using the `--target=avx2` option for ISPC, which generates 8-wide SIMD instructions)__.
+    __(keep in mind we are using the `--target=neon` option for ISPC, which generates 8-wide SIMD instructions)__.
 4.  _Extra Credit: (up to 2 points)_ Write your own version of the `sqrt` function manually using AVX2 intrinsics.
 To get credit your implementation should be nearly as fast (or faster) than the binary produced using ISPC.
-You may find the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) very helpful.
+You may find the [Arm Neon Intrinsics Guide]([https://software.intel.com/sites/landingpage/IntrinsicsGuide/](https://arm-software.github.io/acle/neon_intrinsics/advsimd.html)) very helpful.

 ## Program 5: BLAS `saxpy` (10 points) ##